shopware/shopware/src/Docs/Resources/current/2-internals/4-plugins/010-shopware-migration-assistant/030-dataSelection-and-dataSet.md

     }
 }
 ```
-There are duplicate DataSets from the ProductDataSelection (because they are also required if the user does not select the product DataSelection).
+There are duplicate DataSets from the `ProductDataSelection`, because they are also required if the user does not select the product `DataSelection`.
-If the user selects both, this DataSets will be only migrated once (with their first occurrence).
+If the user selects both, this `DataSets` will be only migrated once (with their first occurrence).